Carrot muffins with cinnamon, topped with a creamy blueberry frosting.

 - 1 tablespoon sugar

-- a few drops of lila/purple/pink food coloring, optional
+- a few drops of purple/pink food coloring optional

-- To make the blueberry sauce start by setting aside 10 nice blueberries for the decoration.
-Place the rest in a small pan together with the water, starch and sugar.
+- Cook blueberries: Set aside 10 nice blueberries for the decoration.
+Place the rest in a small pan together with the water, starch, and sugar.
 Bring to a boil and simmer shortly on low heat until it thickens slightly.
-Pass through a sieve and set aside to get cold.
+Pass through a sieve and set aside to get completely cool.

 - Buttercream: Beat the butter until very fluffy.
 Add the sieved icing sugar in two or three batches and beat well.
 Add the vanilla, 2 tablespoons of the blueberry sauce, and the food coloring if you want to obtain a more intensive color.
 Mix well.If the frosting is too soft, place it in the fridge for a while.
 You could add more icing sugar to make it stiffer if you wish.